EZO Logo

 IT capacity management

-IT capacity management strategies can vary from business to business, based on IT operations, organizational needs, and user demands.
-Here are three main strategies to implement:
+IT capacity management strategies can vary from business to business based on IT operations, organizational needs, and user demands.
+An in-depth analysis of the entire IT infrastructure, its performance, and capacity needs can help better plan strategies.

 1. Analyze and forecast IT needs